GadiGirl/police-robot/README.md

 # Speech Emotion Recognition with RAVDESS Dataset

-This project aims to develop a **speech emotion recognition system** using the **RAVDESS Emotional Speech Audio** dataset.
+This project aims to develop a **speech emotion recognition system** using the multiple datasets.
 Additionally, it includes a real-time audio recording module that uploads audio files to Google Drive.
 The system processes audio files to extract key features such as waveforms and spectrograms, which are later used for deep learning-based emotion classification.

----
+Dataset Information

+Below is the information on the additional datasets used:
 ## **Dataset**
+1.RAVDESS
 We use the [RAVDESS Emotional Speech Audio dataset](https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio), which contains high-quality audio recordings labeled with eight emotions:
 - **Neutral**
 - **Calm**